srowhani/mmlind.github.io/_posts/2015-07-15-Simple_1-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 We'll start, much much simpler, with recognizing handwritten digits stored as images.
 (A possible use case for this is automatically recognizing handwritten ZIP codes in the mail.)

-The *Gold-standard* in this area is called [MNIST](http://yann.lecun.com/exdb/mnist/), maintained by one of the leading experts in machine learning, [Yann Lecun](http://yann.lecun.com).
+The *Gold-standard* in this area is called [MNIST](http://yann.lecun.com/exdb/mnist/), maintained by one of the most-cited experts in machine learning, [Yann Lecun](http://yann.lecun.com).
 It holds 60,000 standardized images of handwritten digits to *train* our neural network (*training set*), and another 10,000 to *test* it (*testing set*).

 ```